 The 2016 Medicaid expansion has a wide-reaching impact on the broader medical community.
-Take a look at our guide to all the positive and negative changes brought about by the recent medicaid expansion.
+Take a look at our guide to all the positive and negative changes brought about by the recent Medicaid expansion.

 Back in 2009, as we all know, Congress passed the Patient Protection and Affordable Care Act, more commonly known as ObamaCare, which included an expansion of Medicaid that each state could choose to adopt.
 As a part of the expansion, states are required to cover everyone earning 138 percent of the federal poverty level or less.

-In its original form, the Medicaid expansion was mandatory, but as the bill evolved, it became optional, allowing each state to decide whether to opt in or not.
+In its original form, the Medicaid expansion was mandatory, but as the bill evolved, it became optional, allowing each state to decide whether to opt-in or not.
 The expansion first went into effect in 2014, but so far, only 25 of the 50 states, as well as Washington D.C., have chosen to expand their programs according to the traditional expansion plan, with an additional 6 states using an alternative expansion method.
 Medicaid expansions, among other medical topics, has remained a hotly debated issue both at the state and the federal level.

-For the past two years, the federal government has picked up 100 percent of the tab on the cost of coverage for those people who are newly eligible under the new program, but that will be changing soon.
-At the end of 2016, the government’s coverage will drop to 97 percent, and in 2020, it will drop again to 90 percent.
+At first, the federal government has picked up 100 percent of the tab on the cost of coverage for those people who are newly eligible under the new program, but that will be changing soon.
+At the end of 2016, the government’s coverage dropped to 97 percent, and in 2020, it will drop again to 90 percent.